5 - Policies & Procedures Agreement

 Mountain Montessori requires written notification from parents or guardians at least three months before a child departs from the program.

-If Mountain Montessori must withdraw care for any reason, parents will be given a three-month advance notification.
-If the school determines the child has social, emotional, or behavioral issues, then every effort will be made to work with the family and a team of specialists to support the child's growth.
-If the school determines that this program is not a good match for the family and their child, every effort will be made to help them find an alternative program that meets their needs.
+If Mountain Montessori must withdraw care for any reason, parents will receive a 3-month advance notice.
+If the school determines the child has social, emotional, or behavioral issues, we will work with the family and a team of specialists to support the child's growth.
+If the school determines that this program isn't a good match for the family and their child, we'll work to help them find an alternative program that meets their needs.

 Reasons for dismissal from the program include, but are not limited to: